University of Virginia Center for Politics: Global Perspectives on Democracy

-Launched in March 2009, Global Perspectives on Democracy is a new program that seeks to help educate and empower young leaders and representatives of marginalized minority groups in established and emerging democracies to identify and implement effective tools and strategies for civic action and advocacy through peaceful and productive means.
+Launched in March 2009, Global Perspectives on Democracy seeks to help educate and empower young leaders and representatives of marginalized minority groups in established and emerging democracies to identify and implement effective tools and strategies for civic action and advocacy through peaceful and productive means.
 The first initiative undertaken as part of Global Perspectives on Democracy was a two-way exchange program, with Sri Lankan citizens visiting the United States to learn about American democracy and two CfP staff members going to Sri Lanka to teach civics lessons and learn about the challenges in Sri Lanka.

 National Symposium Series

 Begun in 1999, this series of discussions explores "topical issues in American politics."
-Recently, the series has brought then-presidential candidate Hillary Clinton to the University of Virginia and hosted several discussions on "taboo subjects" like the roles played by race, religion and gender in political campaigns.
-Other participants in the Series include former presidential candidate Michael Dukakis, former New Hampshire Governor and White House Chief of Staff John H. Sununu, Democratic Party strategist Donna Brazile, former Connecticut Governor Lowell Weicker, and journalist Bob Woodward.
+The series brought then-presidential candidate Hillary Clinton to the University of Virginia, and has hosted several discussions on "taboo subjects" like the roles played by race, religion and gender in political campaigns.
+Other participants in the series include former presidential candidate Michael Dukakis, former New Hampshire Governor and White House Chief of Staff John H. Sununu, Democratic Party strategist Donna Brazile, former Connecticut Governor Lowell Weicker, and journalist Bob Woodward.